Skip to main content

 Having preliminary elections serves some useful purposes.

-• The somewhat more politically active voters can perform a useful public service of “winnowing” the field of candidates from a large number to a smaller number for all general election voters to consider and fully express their opinion on – with a reasonable number of choices, without wasting time, and without ever wasting their vote.
+- More politically active voters perform the useful public service of “winnowing” the field of candidates from a large number to a smaller number for all general election voters to consider and fully express their opinion on – with a reasonable number of choices, without wasting time, and without ever wasting their vote.

-• Having the four strongest candidates in a mayoral election allows for a focused debate while still offering a greater variety of perspectives.
+- Having the four strongest candidates in a mayoral election allows for a focused debate while still offering voters a greater variety of perspectives.

 I heard that RCV could be used to eliminate preliminaries and save money.
 Why aren’t we doing that?